dHellerstein/wsUploader/readme.txt

   *  On the target server: wsUploaderTarget.php

 See wsUploader_desc.htm for the details

+Run time errors

+   The following lists a few errors that may occur when using wsUploader (typically soon after wsUploader.php is loaded)

+  * Unable to connect to target

+	Is the targetUri correctly specified -- a fully qualified URL (ending with wsUploaderTarget.php) must be used Does the targetUri exist on the server?
+        Maybe there is an error on the target server (is it running)?

+  *  "Not Found.
+The requested URL was not found on this server."

+     Is the targetUri correctly specified -- a fully qualified URL (ending with wsUploaderTarget.php) must be used Is the target server properly setup?
+Perhaps there is an error in virtual host definition?

+  * "Unrecognized source server (aSourceNickame)....   "

+     Is the sourceNickname (in wsUploader.php on the source server) have a matching entry in $targetDirs['aSourceNickname'] (in wsUploaderTarget.php on the target server);

+  *  "Error: the default source directory (aDirectoryPath) does not exist.
+Please modify ..."

+       Does the $sourceDir does not refer to an existing directory (its value should be a fully qualified directory -- and be sure to use / and not \

+  *  "Unable to validate with the target server (using http://): mismatch 0,mismatch "

+      Is the targetPassword (in wsUploader.php on the source server) the same as the targetPwd (in wsUploaderTarget.php on the target server)

+ * wsUploader page appears, with  header box noting " "No such target directory: ....
+This script (.../wsUploaderTarget.php) needs to be modified. "

+   Is the value of $targetDirs['aSourceNickname'] a fully qualified directory, that exists on the target server.
+    wsUploaderTarget.php WILL create subdirectories under this, but (for security reasons) it will NOT create this base directory.

 Caution:
   wsUploader has a few security features, but they are NOT strong.